Electricians San Francisco is here to guide you on how to save energy and money.

 About ENERGY STAR Programmable Thermostats

-Did you know that properly using a programmable thermostat in your home is one of the easiest ways you can save energy, money, and help fight global warming?
+Did you know that properly using a programmable thermostat in your home is one of the easiest ways you can save energy, and money, and help fight global warming?
 A programmable thermostat helps make it easy for you to save by offering four pre-programmed settings to regulate your home’s temperature in both summer and winter – when you are asleep or away.

 The pre-programmed settings that come with programmable thermostats are intended to deliver savings without sacrificing comfort.
-Depending on your family’s schedule, you can see significant savings by sticking with those settings or adjust them as appropriate for your family.
+Depending on your family’s schedule, you can see significant savings by sticking with those settings or adjusting them as appropriate for your family.

 The key is to establish a program that automatically reduces heating and cooling in your home when you don’t need as much.
 Use the programmable thermostat calculator to see what you can save with set-back temperatures that work for your family.